 Don't ask too early.
 It only makes sense to use this technique to measure something that's actually possible.

-Make sure you have a large enough sample population to make asking this question worthwhile (aim for at least 30 people you can ask).
+Make sure you have a large enough sample population to make asking this question worthwhile (aim for at least 30 people).

 “Survey.io is necessary but not sufficient for product/market fit.
 You better have 40 percent, but it’s not the only metric you need.” @TriKro